GIF: Generative Interpretable Faces: Conclusion

 \section{Conclusion}

-We present GIF, a high-quality generative 2D face model with explicit control from FLAME, a statistical 3D face model.
-Given a data set of approximately 65,500 high-quality face images with associated FLAME model parameters for shape, global pose, jaw pose, expression, and appearance parameters, GIF learns to generate high-quality face images that associate with them.
+We present GIF, a generative 2D face model, with high realism and with explicit control from FLAME, a statistical 3D face model.
+Given a data set of approximately 65,500 high-quality face images with associated FLAME model parameters for shape, global pose, jaw pose, expression, and appearance parameters, GIF learns to generate realistic face images that associate with them.
 Our key insight is that conditioning a generator network on explicit information rendered from a 3D face model allows us to decouple shape, pose, and expression variations within the trained model.
 Given a set of FLAME parameters associated with an image, we render the corresponding FLAME mesh twice, once with color-coded normal details, once with an inferred texture, and insert these as condition to the generator.
 We further add a loss that enforces consistency in texture for the reconstruction of different FLAME parameters for the same appearance embedding.
-This encourages the network during training to disentangle appearance and FLAME parameters and provides us with better temporal consistency when generating frames of FLAME sequences.
+This encourages the network during training to disentangle appearance and FLAME parameters, and provides us with better temporal consistency when generating frames of FLAME sequences.
+Finally we devise a comparison-based perceptual study to evaluate continuous conditional generative models quantitatively.